Controversial FBI officials Lisa Page, James Baker resign

-Lisa Page, the anti-Trump FBI lawyer who once part of special counsel Robert Mueller’s Russia investigation, has resigned from the bureau according to a media report.
+Lisa Page, the anti-Trump FBI lawyer who was once part of special counsel Robert Mueller’s Russia investigation, has resigned from the bureau according to a media report.

 Also departing from the bureau is James Baker, another FBI lawyer who was reassigned in December 2017 amid controversy surrounding him and the Steele dossier.

-Mr. Baker is said to be joining Lawfare, a national security blog affiliated with the Brookings Institution, according to The New York Times which first reported the departures late Friday.
+Mr. Baker is said to be joining Lawfare, a national security blog affiliated with the Brookings Institution, according to The New York Times, which first reported the departures late Friday.

-It is not clear if Ms. Page has another position lined up, but the Times report said her resignation was “voluntarily.”
+It is not clear if Ms. Page has another position lined up, but the Times report said she resigned “voluntarily.”

 Both Mr. Baker and Ms. Page were caught up in controversies that led to accusations of political bias the bureau.